I love to dress up, and I got the chance to do so this past week when we celebrated the holiday of Purim.

 I applied my makeup very carefully, studying images of Marilyn.
 I actually have a beauty mark on my cheek, so there was no need to reproduce one.
-I used a liquid liner (by Surratt) that I have been using daily for about a month, and as they say, practice makes perfect.
+I used a liquid liner by Surratt that I have been using daily for about a month, and as they say, practice makes perfect.
 The only challenge that I foresaw was applying false eyelashes.
-I purchased a strip by MAC and trimmed it so that it fit along my lash line.
-I then applied a very thin layer of lash glue, and grasped the lash with a tweezer.
+I purchased a strip by MAC and trimmed it so that it fits along my lash line.
+I then applied a very thin layer of lash glue and grasped the lash with a tweezer.
 This allowed for optimal control.
-And low and behold, I did it!
+Low and behold, I did it!
 So do blondes have more fun??
-Well I would have to say that this one definitely did!
+Well, I would have to say that this one definitely did!

 Vintage Caché Dress, Manolo Blahnik Heels, Vintage Clutch.